-PHYS 272 General Physics II (3) KCC AA/DP
+PHYS 272 General Physics II (3) KCC AA/DP and KCC AS/NS

-3 hours lecture per week Prerequisite(s): MATH 206 or MATH 242; and PHYS 170 and PHYS 170L.
+Prerequisite(s): MATH 206 or MATH 242; and PHYS 170 and PHYS 170L.

-PHYS 272 is the second course in a two-semester sequence of an introductory calculusbased course.
+PHYS 272 is the second course in a two-semester sequence of an introductory calculus- based course.
 The course is a comprehensive introduction to the principles and theories of electricity, magnetism and geometric optics.